coviu/coviu-api-python-demo/README.md

 Before we start, we need to define a couple of terms that will be used through this document.

 * Session - A web (video, audio, data) call on coviu through either a browser, native app, or mobile.
-Currently sessions may have up to 5 participants.
+Currently sessions may have up to 5 participants. [also: an appointment]
 * Session Owner - The user (person) hosting a session.
-Controls access to the session.
+Controls access to the session. [also: a practitioner]
-* Session Guest - A user (person) who has been granted access to a session by the session owner.
+* Session Guest - A user (person) who has been granted access to a session by the session owner. [also: a patient]
-* Subscription - A user who has arranged to have access to the system for the purposes of hosting sessions.
+* Subscription - A user who has arranged to have access to the system for the purposes of hosting sessions. [also: a practitioner of a practice group]
-* Client - An API consumer (software) making request to access protected resources [rfc6749](https://tools.ietf.org/html/rfc6749#section-1.1).
+* Client - An API consumer (software) making request to access protected resources [also: a practice group] [rfc6749](https://tools.ietf.org/html/rfc6749#section-1.1).

 ### Authentication